ct-clmsn/pyzmq-collectives/README.md

 ### Implementation Notes

+## How many processs/nodes should I deploy?

 Users should make sure to deploy distributed jobs with a power of 2, or log2(N), instances of an application developed with this library.

+## Why use 0MQ tcp protocol?

 Currently a TCP/IP backend is implemented.
 TCP is a chatty protocol (lots of network traffic is generated) and will have an adverse impact on performance.
 That said, TCP is highly available and reliable.

+## How scalable is it?

+In the interest of providing a scalable solution, each time a communication operation is invoked, a couple of things happen on the sender and receiver side.
+For the sender: a socket is created, a connection is made, data is transferred, a connection is closed, and the socket is closed.
+For the
+receiver: a socket is created, a port is bound to the socket, data is received, the socket unbinds, the socket is closed.

+The reasoning for this particular implementation decision has to deal with scalability concerns.
+If a sufficiently large enough number of machines are involved with the application, then the program initialization will take a non-trivial amount of time - all the machines will need to create N**2 (where N is the total number of machine) sockets, socket connections, and socket handshakes.

+Additionally, there is an overhead cost at the operating system level.
+Each socket consumes a file descriptor.
+Operating system instances are configured with a hard upper bound on the number of file descriptors that can be provided to all applications running in the operations system.
+The popularity of using file descriptors to manage synchronization (ie: using file descriptors as semaphores for asynchronous function completion, etc) has created several instances of "file descriptor leaks" or an over consumption of file descriptors leading to program and operating system crashes.

 ### License